-Now we’re talking bare minimum changes with what is in the game already so playing it smart is the key but if you make a few small tweaks to the existing game then add them all up you can make some really big changes that would drastically improve the play.
+Now we’re talking bare minimum changes with what is in the game already, so playing it smart is the key.
+If you make a few small changes to the existing game then add them all up you can make some really big ones that would drastically improve the play.

 Remember, this is an Amiga 500 with 512k of RAM so it’s all about shifting things around to improve what’s already there rather than adding loads of stuff and aiming for a 100% accurate port.

-In the arcade, Final Fight’s meat and potatoes and arguably the thing that made it great was it’s phenomenal attack combos which were done by mashing the one attack button.
-If you are just punching the air then your character will just keep doing a jab type attack but when you make contact with an enemy the player scrolls through a sequence of badass martial arts moves.
+In the arcade, Final Fight’s meat and potatoes and arguably the thing that made it great was it’s phenomenal attack combos which were done by mashing the one attack button (a redefining feature from the old Double Dragon style separate punch and kick buttons).
+If you are just punching the air then your character will just keep doing a jab type attack, but when you make contact with an enemy the player scrolls through a sequence of badass martial arts moves.

 The characters combos in the arcade game are as such –

 Guy – Jab, Jab, mid-punch, elbow, spin kick